William Wardell: In Sydney

 Wardell arrived in Sydney in 1878.
 He designed many buildings, the most notable being St Mary's Cathedral and St John's College at The University of Sydney.

 St Mary's Cathedral

 St Mary's Cathedral is slightly larger than St Patrick's Cathedral, and is the largest ecclesiastical building in Australia.
-Wardell designed the cathedral in the Gothic style.
-Work began in 1868 while Wardell was still based in Melbourne.
-Work continued throughout Wardell's lifetime, the cathedral finally being completed in 1928.
-In 2000 the spires Wardell had intended, a scheme abandoned due to lack of finance, were finally constructed.
+Wardell designed the cathedral in the Gothic style, in a very similar format to St Patrick's in Melbourne.
+Work began in 1868 while Wardell was still based in Melbourne, and continued throughout Wardell's lifetime, and beyond.
+Dedicated in 1882, the nave was not completed until 1928, following Wardell's design closely.
+In 2000 the south front spires Wardell had intended were finally constructed.